How Much Is Car Insurance After Drink Driving Ban?

 If convicted in the courts for impaired driving there are additional consequences.
 For example

-- For the first offence:
+- For the first offense:

 - Attending a mandatory education program or a treatment program